marcovolino/data-structures-and-algorithms/docs/data-structures/strings.md

 - A string has O(n) space complexity, where n is the number of characters
 - Accessing a character of a string has O(1) time complexity - just like an array!
-- Concatanation is O(n) time complexity
+- Concatenation is O(n) time complexity
 - Getting a substring is O(k) time complexity, where k is the length of the substring.